ioannis-thyris/city-autocomplete/readme.md

 wsl --list --online
 ```

-Make sure that your distro is running on WSL 2, before moving on.
-To check the version of WSL of your distros run:
+Before moving on, make sure that your distro is running on WSL 2.
+To check the WSL version of your distros, run the command:

 ```
 wsl -l -v
 ```

-If the version is "1" update your distro to WSL 2, by running the following command:
+If the version is "1", update your distro to WSL 2 by running the following command:

 ```
 wsl --set-version <distro name> 2